frntc/Sidekick64/README.md

 ## Changelog

 recent changes (higher = newer):
+- enabled HDMI-output for SID/FM-emulation on C64/C128 (v0.46)
+- added support for RGCD and Hucky's cartridge (v0.46)
 - a model (2 variants, label) for 3D printing a case for the Sidekick and a Raspberry Pi 3B+ has been added
 - more cartridge formats and freezers are now supported
 - refinement in SID emulation (e.g. SID-autodetection now works)